 The number of periods, n, serves as the exponent making growth an exponential function.

-The most frequently asked business growth question is phrased something like this:
+The most frequently asked business growth question is something like this:

 What was the average annual growth rate across these years?

-The question in this section, however, asks for the value of i across 10 periods when the starting and ending revenue figures are both known.
-The answer is given by the exponential growth formula solved for i instead of FV, as shown at below in Exhibit 3.
+The question in this section, however, asks for the value of "i" across ten periods when the starting and ending revenue figures are both known.
+The exponential growth formula provides the answer when solved for "i" instead of FV, as shown below in Exhibit 3.

 In an MS Excel spreadsheet, the same CAGR formula is as follows: